JosieOnGit/Luniks/Historic Events/List of notable people.md

 ### Ricky Reiut (Awaiting inclusion)
 Described above, Reiut is also part of the Oslo revolution, or at least part of the organisation that led up to the revolution.
 The same applies to Reiut; The Oslo revolution no longer fits in line with Luniks, which means the character will be repurposed or removed.
 ### Jonathán Þórirson
-Often referred to as the "Settler of the next generation", or simply "Settler of Luniks", Þórirson (Also written as Thórirson), referred to that way, as he was the first man to set foot on this new planet and settled the first city on the planet as well, *Nóve Réjkjavik*.
+Often referred to as the "Settler of the next generation", or simply "Settler of Luniks", Þórirson (Also written as Thórirson), is known this way as he was the first man to set foot on this new planet and settled the first city on the planet as well, *Nóve Réjkjavik*.
 ### Tagip Panjit
 Panjit is of Indian descent and is the scientific wonder that enabled Earth to leap forward years in time with travelling to Luniks, creating and realising the technology needed to reduce the travel time from 74 years, to just 4.5 hours, with even further shortening options ready to be developed.
 Having studied in Oxford, Tagip came in close contact with the ESA and quickly researched and developed the technology needed to reach Luniks in such speed.